 Working on salish : NEMO v3.6

-This section describes very briefly the steps to set up and run the NEMO version 3.6 code on out group’s development machine, salish.
-To set up NEMO version 3.4, go here.
-Details of what this all means and why the steps below are what they are can be found in subsequent sections.
+This section describes the steps to set up and run the NEMO version 3.6 code on our group’s development machine, salish.

 Create a Workspace